 - They did not go through a medical examination.

-While you may not sponsor undeclared family members, there is a pilot program that allows sponsoring certain undeclared family members.
+While you may not sponsor undeclared family members, a pilot program allows sponsoring certain undeclared family members.

 The characters and places in the articles: